Council housing - community safety

 - Mobile Phones: Every mobile phone has a unique IMEI number - Dial *#06# to get yours and make a note of it so that if it is stolen, you can give it to the police to help recover, or to your service provider to stop the phone being used by anyone else.

-The Council's Community Safety Strategy
+The Council's Community Safety Priorities

 More information can be found in the Community safety section.